AdguardTeam/KnowledgeBase/docs/adguard-for-ios/web-extension.md

 ![Select "AdGuard" in ALLOW THESE EXTENSIONS section *mobile_border](https://cdn.adtidy.org/public/Adguard/kb/iOS/webext/settings3_en.png)

 Tap it, then turn on the switch.
 On the same screen make sure that the AdGuard extension has required permissions: **All Websites** should have the *Allow* status.
+You can also set the *Ask* status.
+In this case, you will be able to grant AdGuard permission to access the content of each specific website, and the *Limited permissions* string will appear in the extension popup.

 ![settings extensions *mobile_border](https://cdn.adtidy.org/public/Adguard/kb/iOS/webext/settings4_en.png)